Swedish Wikipedia: History

-The first years, Swedish Wikipedia functioned as a small, foreign-franchised competitor to the independently Swedish UseModWiki Susning.nu created by Lars Aronsson in 2001, inspired by the English Wikipedia.
-However, the founder's decision to allow advertisement on the website from 20 November 2002 led Dan Koehl to switch over to Swedish Wikipedia, with several prolific contributors gradually following suit.
-Although Susning.nu became the world's second largest wiki 28 May 2003, in April 2004, its editing features were closed down to all but a handful of users, which further increased the flow to Swedish Wikipedia.
+In the early 2000s, the Swedish Wikipedia's prototype instantiation functioned as a small, foreign-franchised competitor to the independently Swedish UseModWiki Susning.nu created 1 October 2001 by Lars Aronsson, inspired by the English Wikipedia.
+However, the founder's introduction of advertisement on the website from 20 November 2002, led its contributors to gradually abandon it for the Swedish Wikipedia.
+Although Susning.nu became the world's second largest wiki 28 May 2003, in April 2004, its editing features were closed down to all but a handful of users, which further increased the flow to the Swedish Wikipedia.
 On 14 January 2005, Wikipedia's article count surpassed that of Susning.nu.
 Susning.nu was shut down entirely in August 2009.

-In March 2006, the Swedish newspaper Svenska Dagbladet published a comparative evaluation of Swedish Wikipedia, Susning.nu and the online version of Nationalencyklopedin.
+In March 2006, the Swedish newspaper Svenska Dagbladet published a comparative evaluation of the Swedish Wikipedia, Susning.nu and the online version of Nationalencyklopedin.
 The evaluation was done by giving a selection of articles to independent subject matter experts for grading.
-While Nationalencyklopedin came out on top with respect to factuality and neutrality, Swedish Wikipedia received a good overall grade and came out on top with respect to being up to date and having a broad coverage, also including popular culture subjects.
+While Nationalencyklopedin came out on top with respect to factuality and neutrality, the Swedish Wikipedia received a good overall grade and came out on top with respect to being up to date and having a broad coverage, also including popular culture subjects.

+Wikimedia Sweden

+Since the beginning, the Swedish Wikipedia like the other language editions is owned by the Wikimedia Foundation, an American nonprofit organisation, located in the United States.
+It is supported locally by the national chapter Wikimedia Sweden, since 2007.
+Wikimedia Sweden was founded by among others Lennart Guldbrandsson, and Lars Aronsson, the latter from the former Susning.nu after it declined.
+Lennart Guldbrandsson was appointed its first president in the first meeting at the Museum of Natural History in Stockholm.